brodo97/FoETools/README.md

 ## [FlatDeposits](FlatDeposits.py)

 #### Usage
 1. Use your browser's Developer Tool to get the heaviest JSON response (For me ~60KB.
-Higher era may generate heavier data) named 'json?h=*session id*' and paste it in a file located in the same folder as [FlatDeposits](FlatDeposits.py).
+Higher era may generate heavier data) named 'json?h=*session id*' and paste it in a file located in the same folder of [FlatDeposits](FlatDeposits.py).
 2. Save the file as "data.json"
 3. Run it!